-By touching the EDIT CUE Touch Screen button in the Cue List display you access more detail, including the Cue Name, Cue Type, and MIDI/HiQnet automation parameters.
-MIDI program change messages can be used to recall Cues, and/or Cues can transmit MIDI program changes when they are recalled.
+By touching the EDIT CUE Touch Screen button in the Cue List display you access more detail, including the Cue Name, and HiQnet automation parameters.
 HiQnet is a network protocol, developed by Harman Pro for communications and control between audio system components.
 The console can send HiQnet venue presets when Cues are recalled.